Hodge modules and cobordism classes

-\ms The left-hand side is defined by the scalar extension of self-dual $\Q$-complexes by $\Q\,{\into}\,\R$.
+\ms Here $\Om\1_{\R}(X)$ denotes the cobordism class group of self-dual bounded $\R$-complexes with constructible cohomology sheaves on $X$ (which are direct sums of symmetric and skew-symmetric ones), see 1.1{1.1} below.
+The left-hand side of (2{2}) is defined by the scalar extension of self-dual $\Q$-complexes by $\Q\,{\into}\,\R$.
 (Note that $\Om\1_{\R}(X)\ne\Om(X)\otimes\R$.)
-Theorem~1 is {\it false\1} in the $\Q$-coefficient case, see 2.4 below. \ms By the commutative diagram (1), we then get a theoretically natural proof of an assertion in \cite{FP} (using the commutative diagram (5) and the canonical isomorphism (6) below): \msn {\bf Corollary~1.} {\it If $X$ is a compact $\Q$-homology manifold, then we have the equality}
+Theorem~T1{1} is {\it false\1} in the $\Q$-coefficient case (even if $X$ is a $\Q$-homology manifold), see Proposition~P2{2} below. \ms Using the commutative diagram (1{1}) and the argument as in the proof of Theorem~T1{1}, we can show the following. \htt{T2}{}\msn {\bf Theorem~2.} {\it If $X$ is a compact connected variety having only $\Q$-homologically isolated singularities, then} \htt{3}{}

-\ms This is the conjecture in \cite{BSY} mentioned above, which has been proved in certain special cases by many people; for instance, in the hypersurface isolated singularity case \cite{CMSS1}, quotient singularity case \cite{CMSS2}, some toric variety case \cite{MS}, some threefold case \cite{Ba2}.
-The argument in \cite{FP}, especially the proof of Proposition~1 below, does not seem necessarily easy to follow for everybody except experts in representation theory. \sk For the proof of Theorem~1, we need the following \msn {\bf Proposition~1.} {\it Let $\M$ be a pure $A$-Hodge module of weight $w$ on $X$ with $A$ a subfield of $\R$.
+\ms The hypothesis of Theorem~T1{1} and the left-hand side of (3{3}) in Theorem~T2{2} hold if the $d_{X_i}$ are {\it even\1} and $X$ has only {\it isolated hypersurface\1} singularities with {\it semisimple\1} Milnor monodromies (for instance, weighted homogeneous isolated hypersurface singularities), see Remark~R2.3a{2.3a} below.
+The above conditions are satisfied in certain other cases, for instance, if $X_1\,{\cap}\,X_2\eq\{x_0\}$ and $X_1,X_2$ have unique singular points at $x_0$ which are ordinary double points with $d_{X_1}$, $d_{X_2}$, $(d_{X_1}{-}d_{X_2})/2$ odd.
+There are examples such that the left-hand side of (3{3}) holds with $X$ {\it globally irreducible,} see Remark~R2.3b{2.3b}-R2.3d{d} below.
+There is also an example with $\sit_x\eq0$, $d_X$ {\it odd,} and $(X,x)$ {\it analytic-locally} \h{\it irreducible\1}; for instance, in the case $X$ is defined by $f\eq x^4{+}y^5{+}z^6{+}w^7{+}xyzw$, where the unipotent monodromy part of the vanishing cohomology has dimension 4 with two Jordan blocks of size 3 and 1 (since GCD$(4,6)\ne 1$).
+This follows from \cite{JKSY} together with \cite{des}.
+One can also employ a computer program like Singular \cite{DGPS}, see Remark~R2.3b{2.3b} below.
+(It is also possible to apply the Thom-Sebastiani theorem to $T_{p_1,p_2,p_3}$ and $T_{q_1,q_2,q_3}$ with $p_i,q_j$ mutually prime for any $i,j$.) \sk In the $\Q$-homology manifold case (that is, if $\Si=\emptyset$), Theorem~T2{2} implies the conjecture in \cite{BSY} mentioned above.
+This has been proved in special cases by many people; for instance, in the isolated hypersurface singularity case \cite{CMSS1}, quotient singularity case \cite{CMSS2}, some toric variety case \cite{MS}, some threefold case \cite{Ba2}.
+The conjecture is shown in \cite{FP} in the $X$ projective case (although the argument there, especially the proof of Proposition~P1{1} below, does not seem necessarily easy to follow for everybody except experts in representation theory).
+It is possible to remove the projectivity assumption in \cite{FP} by using \cite{mhc}. \sk For the proofs of Theorems~T1{1} and T2{2}, we need the following \htt{P1}{}\msn {\bf Proposition~1.} {\it Let $\M$ be a pure $A$-Hodge module of weight $w$ on $X$ with $A$ a subfield of $\R$.
 Let $K_{\R}^{\ssb}$ be its underlying $\R$-complex $($that is, $K_{\R}^{\ssb}\eq K_A^{\ssb}{\otimes}_A\R$ with $K_A^{\ssb}$ its underlying $A$-complex$)$.
 Let